imvenj/mStat/Readme.md

 ## Why open source?

 Because this app is rejected multiple times because it is TOO simple.
+But I still found it is useful to make it open source and share the [ready-to-use Mac App](https://github.com/imvenj/mStat/releases) with you guys who likes the simpleness of this app, instead of using the full-blown commercial system monitor apps.

 ## License